 Figure 3.
 Reproductive and physiological thermal tolerance of the seven tropical Drosophila species examined.
 Species are ordered by their distribution patterns, with lowland-biased species on the left and upland-biased species on the right.
 Cold tolerance is represented by RTmin (a), fecundity at 17°C (b), recovered fecundity after 14°C (c) and recovery time after chill coma (d).
 Hot tolerance is represented by RTmax (e), fecundity at 29°C (f), recovered fecundity after 29°C (g) and knockdown time by high temperature (h).
+Graph (a) and (e) show the medians (round dot) and 90% credible intervals of the posterior distribution of the estimated parameters.
+Boxplots in (b-d, f-h) show the minimum, 25th percentile, median, 75th percentile, maximum and potential outliers.
+In graph (d) and (h), female data was colored by grey and male data was colored by white.